animuslabs/boid-rewards-distribution-contract/README.md

 ### 6. `rewardsrecorded` Table

 #### Purpose
-This table logs information about rewards distributed for specific games and cycles.
+This table logs information about rewards distributed for specific games and cycles, and prevents double distribution of rewards.

 #### Key Fields
 - **id**: Unique identifier for the reward record
 - **game_id**: Identifier for the specific game
 - **cycle_number**: The reward cycle during which the rewards were distributed
 - **stat_name**: The name of the statistic used for calculating rewards (e.g., kills, score)
-- **total_reward**: The total reward amount distributed for the game and cycle
+- **total_reward**: The total reward amount actually distributed for the game and cycle
 - **rewarded_players**: A list of players who received rewards
+- **player_rewards**: A list of reward amounts corresponding to each player
 - **distribution_time**: The time when the rewards were distributed

 #### Indexes
-- **by_game_cycle**: Indexes records by a combination of game ID and cycle number
+- **by_game_cycle**: Indexes records by a combination of game ID and cycle number, used to prevent double distribution

 #### Key Features
-- Tracks which players received rewards and for which games and cycles
+- Tracks which players received rewards and their individual reward amounts
 - Provides a historical record of rewards distribution
+- Prevents double distribution of rewards for the same game cycle

 #### Usage
+This table is used for:
+- Preventing duplicate reward distributions
-This table is used for auditing and verifying reward distributions, as well as providing transparency to players and administrators.
+- Auditing and verifying reward distributions
+- Providing transparency to players and administrators

 ## Actions